A2Y-D5L/go-metacontroller/README.md

 ## Usage

-### Creating a Hook Server

-The following example demonstrates how to create a `HookServer`, register `sync` and `customize` hooks, and start the server.
+The following demonstrates how to create a `HookServer`, register `sync` and `customize` hooks, and start the server.

 ```go
 package main